 Naming rules for corporations and other business entities are state-dependent.
 Some words may be prohibited and some words may be required.
-For General For Profit Corporations, required company indicators generally include Inc., Corp., Incorporated, or variations thereof, as listed in the Designator dropdown menu.
+For Profit Corporations, required company indicators generally include Inc., Corp., Incorporated, or variations thereof, as listed in the Designator dropdown menu.
 For Professional Corporations, different naming rules apply which also vary by state.
 Launch by LegalShield performs a preliminary name audit to ensure that corporate names meet state requirements.

 Corporations may have multiple directors.
 However, generally, states require corporations to have at least one director.
 Launch by LegalShield performs a preliminary order audit to ensure that specific state requirements are met.

 The incorporator is the person who signs the company’s Articles of Incorporation and brings the company into existence.
 For General For Profit Corporations, in most states Launch by LegalShield acts as the incorporator.
 For Professional Corporations, Launch by LegalShield cannot act as incorporator; therefore, you must provide the incorporator info as requested.

 Launch by LegalShield is able to act as incorporator in most states for General For Profit Corporation filings.
 However, in a few states − and in all states with regards to Professional Corporations — you must designate an individual to be the incorporator.

 An S-Corp is the same as a C-Corp, except for the way it is taxed.
 An S-Corp is taxed similar to the way a Corporation is taxed, i.e., income taxes are reported and paid by the owners rather than the company itself.
 There are pros and cons to the S-Corp tax election, therefore, competent professional tax advice is strongly advised.

 What is the deadline for selecting S Corporation status?